GrindCrusher/wise-software-docs-storage/enterprise/00-compile/00-navigation.md

-# Wise Software - Enterprise technical documentation In this section, we will cover Navigating the program.
+# Wise Software - Enterprise technical documentation In this section, we will cover navigating the program.

 Navigation and Search